 How can I get a correct FCP XML with BRAW Studio ?

-to do this without getting any issues or problems in your project is to use our
+The BEST way to do this without getting any issues or problems in your project is to use our FCP XML Export feature in our Panel.

 You can also correct the timecode inside Premiere Pro, but then you could get the Shift Issue.
 Also, correcting the timecode of Merged Clips is impossible once the Merged Clip is created.
 So this feature is definitely the best option for you, and you just need to click on one button !